psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 },
 ```

-Now after rewriting it's possible to add more options inside the brackets of the attribute.
+Now after rewriting, it's possible to add more options inside the brackets of the attribute.

 __Available options:__